whiprandolph/bestseller/Scratch/part 1 - leftovers/part 2 notes.md

 * gift economy vs market/command economy

 Present-day example?
-More you give, the less you have, the less security you have - health issues can’t be paid, losing a job risks losing the house (mortgage)
+More you give, the less you have, the less security you have - health issues can't be paid, losing a job risks losing the house (mortgage)

 ## Sabotaging vs Encouraging Solidarity